Existence of God

 God-consciousness

-Even those who contend that God is imaginary use his name to curse.
+Even those who contend God is imaginary use his name to curse.
 Nobody implores Santa Claus to damn anybody.

 This innate connection is similar to the longing felt by adopted children who want to know their biological parents.